Benchmarking Unlearning for Vision Transformers: Conclusions

 This work contributes the following novel insights: (i) Pretraining of VTs can help improve unlearning for smaller and simpler datasets/tasks. (ii) VTs and CNNs largely exhibit the same memorization patterns. (iii) Well-known memorization proxies from CNNs can benefit unlearning performance in VTs as they can do in CNNs. (iv) Continual unlearning does not degrade the efficacy of memorization proxies and overall unlearning performance in VTs. (v) VTs can enjoy similar, if not better, unlearning performance to that in CNNs (using CNN-derived algorithms). (vi) Swin-T can outperform ViT on more complex datasets, due to Swin-T's architectural similarities to CNNs. (vii) NegGrad+, perhaps surprisingly, emerges as a consistent, strong performer for VTs, especially on more complex datasets. (viii) Holdout Retraining emerges as the proxy yielding superior unlearning performance in VTs, whereas Confidence can be competitive on lower-complexity datasets.
-We hope these insights, as well as the associated publicly available codebase/dataset infrastructure benchmark, will springboard the study of MU in VTs, serving as a basis upon which to add new (future) algorithms, especially developed for VTs.
+We hope these insights, as well as the associated publicly available codebase/dataset infrastructure benchmark, shed ample light in a previously unstudied but important area and that they will serve as a foundation and comparison point for future studies of unlearning algorithms.